 On July 12, 2022, the storied organization will celebrate 100 Years of greater excellence exemplifying their success in service and leadership across the globe.
 The celebration begins January 1, 2022 in New York City as they kick off their centennial with a royal affair culminating the final year in their journey to 100.

-The festivities will take place tacross the U.S. in cities Chicago, Los Angeles, Atlanta, and New Orleans with the biggest event happening in Indianapolis, IN July 12th- July 17th.
+The festivities will take place across the U.S. in cities Chicago, Los Angeles, Atlanta, and New Orleans with the biggest event happening in Indianapolis, IN July 12th- July 17th.

 “We are kicking off some media days just to share our work,” said SGRho Grand Basileus Rasheeda S. Liberty about the upcoming centennial festivities.